BojamaV/XL86/README.md

 I dont really want to add much i might add the run option where you can execute files of the XL86 code on the shell but that will be only for the repl unless you make something work locally i assume.

 enjoy!

+# Language

+the syntax for LX86 is required to be exact, everything is formatted in ALL CAPS

+print: ; PRINT("hello world")